nodejs/abi-stable-node/napi_basics.md

 #### Members
 - error_message: UTF8-encoded string containing a VM-neutral description of the error
-- engine_reserved: Do not use.
+- engine_reserved: Reserved for VM-specific error details.
+This is currently not implemented for any VM.
 - engine_error_code: VM-specific error code
 - error_code: the N-API status code that originated with the current error